kofuk/pixel-terrain/README.md

 If you want the executable to be in your binary directory, you can also do `make install`.
 I'm sure that CMake installs the executable in `/usr/local/bin` by default, on Unix.

+## Legal Information

+- Minecraft is a trademark of Mojang Studios.
+- Neither this software nor its author is NOT affiliated with Mojang Studios.

 ## License